Calzoncitos Colilargo

 Appearance: The Sapphire-vented Puffleg is noted for its iridescent blue-green plumage.
 Its name derives from the bright sapphire-blue patches located on its vent (the area around the tail).
 This species has puffy white leg feathers which resemble woolly "leggings," a characteristic feature of pufflegs.
 It is a medium-sized hummingbird measuring around 10 to 12 cm in length.

-Habitat: The Sapphire-vented Puffleg is found at high elevations, ranging from 2,500 to 4,200 meters above sea level.
+Habitat: The Sapphire-vented Puffleg is found at high elevations, ranging from 2,500 to 4,200 m above sea level.
 It inhabits subtropical or tropical moist montane forests, as well as high-altitude shrubland and páramo ecosystems.

 Behavior: The Sapphire-vented Puffleg feeds on nectar from a variety of flowering plants, showing a preference for those with tubular flowers.
 It also consumes small insects and spiders for protein.
 Known for its agile and rapid flight, it can hover in place, allowing it to feed efficiently from flowers.